4db83/Issues-with-HLWs-natural-rate-Code/README.md

-## Replication files for Buncic, D. (2021) "On a standard Method for Measuring the Natural Rate of Interest"
+### Replication files for Buncic, D. (2021) "On a standard Method for Measuring the Natural Rate of Interest"
 <!-- Replication files for Buncic, D. (2021) "On a standard Method for Measuring the Natural Rate of Interest" -->

-This repo contains estimation files in Matlab and R to replicate the results in the paper: "On a standard Method for Measuring the Natural Rate of Interest " by Daniel Buncic.
-The repo also provides data files, with the latest vintage of data stored sin the directory 'R.data.for.estimation.2020.Oct.5'.
+This repo contains estimation files in **Matlab** and **R** to replicate the results in Buncic (2021) "*On a standard Method for Measuring the Natural Rate of Interest*".

+The repo also provides data files, with the latest vintage of data stored in the directory **'R.data.for.estimation.2020.Oct.5'**.
 The R code can be used to automatically update the empirical data, but be aware that it may not be possible to successfully estimate the model due

-NOTE: All estimates in my paper use the earlier vintage data 'R.data.for.estimation.2020.May.28' to exactly replicate the R-File results from HLWs website at the FRBNY.

-## Matlab
-If you are a Matlab users, go to the matlab.code directory and familiarize yourself with the file 'estimate_HLW.m'.
-This is the main estimation script for all four countries and produces all Stage 2 and Stage 3 output as well as factors, plots etc. There are a number of options for printing and plotting.

-## Matlab
-If you are a R users, go to the R.code directory and familiarize yourself with the file 'fit.HLW.R'.
-This is the main file for estimation in R. The estimation results are stored in various 'data/R.HLW.results/' files for each country of interest and most results are also printed to screen.

-## The directories are as follows:
-1) data
-		- R.data.for.estimation.2020.May.28 -> data created by R in csv format, used in/by Matlab for estimation
-		- R.data.for.estimation.2020.Oct.5 	-> data created by R in csv format, used in/by Matlab for estimation
-		- R.HLW.results -> various output files from running the R-code
-		- R.source.data.2020.May.28 -> source data files
-		- R.source.data.2020.Oct.5	-> source data files
-		- US_trend_growth_1947Q1-2019Q4.mat -> Mat file with various US trend growth estimates, not really needed, only for plotting purposes if an alternative benchmark is needed
-2) matlab.code
-		- _csminwel_output -> csmin optimisation routine output files
-		- local.Functions	-> directory with main local functions used in the estimate_HLW.m script
-		- utility.Functions -> various Matlab utility functions that are called
-		- estimate_HLW.m -> main script that does the estimation and produces the output
-		- get_HLW_factors.m -> scritp that gets HLWs factors for various vintages from FRBNY website, mainly needed for plotting.
-3) R.code
-		- R.local.Functions -> directory with modified R functions from HLWs R code needed for the estimation of the models
-		- fit.HLW.R -> main R script that replicates the results of the paper
-		- get.CA.data.R -> gets/makes the Canadian CA.data.csv data and saves the source data in source data dir
-		- get.EA.data.R -> gets/makes the Euro Area EA.data.csv data and saves the source data in source data dir
-		- get.UK.data.R -> gets/makes the UK UK.data.csv data and saves the source data in source data dir
-		- get.US.data.R -> gets/makes the US US.data.csv data and saves the source data in source data dir
-		- full_estimation_output.txt -> diary/log file with all the estimation output from R
-4) matlab.output
-		- CA_factors.xls -> Canadian filtered and smoothed factors in xls file
-		- EA_factors.xls -> Euro Area filtered and smoothed factors in xls file
-		- UK_factors.xls -> UK filtered and smoothed factors in xls file
-		- US_factors.xls -> US filtered and smoothed factors in xls file
-		- CA_results.txt -> all Matlab estimation results in stored in text file
-		- EA_results.txt -> all Matlab estimation results in stored in text file
-		- UK_results.txt -> all Matlab estimation results in stored in text file
-		- US_results.txt -> all Matlab estimation results in stored in text file
+**NOTE:** All estimates reported in the paper use the *'earlier'* vintage data contained in the directory **'R.data.for.estimation.2020.May.28'**.
+Make sure to use that vintage of data to exactly replicate the results that are reported.
+If the input data is updated by using any of the **'get.XX.data.R'** R scripts, the results will be quantitatively different.

+### Matlab Users
+If you are a **Matlab** user, go to the **matlab.code** directory and familiarize yourself with the file **'estimate_HLW.m'**.
+This is the main estimation script for all four countries and produces all Stage 2 and Stage 3 output, as well as the factors, plots etc. There are a number of options for printing and plotting, which need to be enabled/disabled by setting an indicator to 1 or 0 (see PRINT_FACTORS_EXCEL = 0, for instance).

+### R Users
+If you are an **R** user, go to the **R.code** directory and familiarize yourself with the file **'fit.HLW.R'**.
+This is the main file for estimation in R. The estimation results are stored in various **'data/R.HLW.results/'** files for each country of interest and most results are also printed to screen.

+### The directories structure is as follows:
+1. R.code
+	- R.local.Functions: directory with modified R functions from HLWs R code needed for the estimation of the models
+	- fit.HLW.R: main R script that replicates the results of the paper
+	- get.CA.data.R: gets/makes the Canadian CA.data.csv data and saves the source data in source data dir
+	- get.EA.data.R: gets/makes the Euro Area EA.data.csv data and saves the source data in source data dir
+	- get.UK.data.R: gets/makes the UK UK.data.csv data and saves the source data in source data dir
+	- get.US.data.R: gets/makes the US US.data.csv data and saves the source data in source data dir
+	- full_estimation_output.txt: diary/log file with all the estimation output from R

+2. data
+	- R.data.for.estimation.2020.May.28: data directory created by R in csv format, used in/by Matlab for estimation
+	- R.HLW.results: various output files from running the R-code
+	- R.source.data.2020.May.28: source data directory
+	- US_trend_growth_1947Q1-2019Q4.mat: Mat file with various US trend growth estimates, not really needed, only for plotting purposes if an alternative benchmark is needed

+3. matlab.code
+	- _csminwel_output: directory csmin optimisation routine output files
+	- local.Functions: directory with main local functions used in the estimate_HLW.m script
+	- utility.Functions: directory with various Matlab utility functions that are called
+	- estimate_HLW.m: main script that does the estimation and produces the output
+	- get_HLW_factors.m: script that downloads/gets HLWs factors for various vintages from FRBNY website, mainly needed for plotting.

+4. matlab.output
+	- CA_factors.xls: Canadian filtered and smoothed factors in xls file
+	- EA_factors.xls: Euro Area filtered and smoothed factors in xls file
+	- UK_factors.xls: UK filtered and smoothed factors in xls file
+	- US_factors.xls: US filtered and smoothed factors in xls file
+	- CA_results.txt: all Matlab estimation results in stored in text file
+	- EA_results.txt: all Matlab estimation results in stored in text file
+	- UK_results.txt: all Matlab estimation results in stored in text file
+	- US_results.txt: all Matlab estimation results in stored in text file